Rewrite Tomorrow Image Campaign

 When NASDAQ entered the scene back in 1971 as the world’s first electronic stock market they were perceived as the new kid on the block.
-As technology shifted to electronic trading and the internet, NASDAQ would emerge as a stock market leader in the following decades and eventually reach their current position as the second largest stock exchange in the world.
+As technology shifted to electronic trading, NASDAQ would emerge as a stock market leader in the following decades and eventually reach their position as the second largest stock exchange in the world.

 It’s not every day that a company responsible for tracking $10 Trillion in market capital comes knocking at our door.
-We did some comparative research and watched Michael Douglas as Gordon Gekko in Wall Street and followed it up with Eddie Murphy and Dan Aykroyd in Trading Places to get into stock-market-mode.
-The fact of the matter is that NASDAQ is not just a stock exchange.
+Naturally, we did some comparative research and watched Michael Douglas as Gordon Gekko in Wall Street, followed by Eddie Murphy and Dan Aykroyd in Trading Places and Melanie Griffith in Working Girl and let’s just say – we’re pretty sure it got us into stock-market-mode.

 LAYERS OF DATA

-Our approach to this campaign consisted of two layers.
-The first dealt with the material aspect of some practical props used as symbols for how NASDAQ uses data to improve market performance.
+Our plan of attack for this campaign consisted of two layers.
+The first, dealt with the material aspect of practical props used as symbols for how NASDAQ uses data to improve market performance.
 For instance, a soccer ball isn’t just a singular object but rather a collection of constituent parts like leather, rubber, and other materials that when combined create a whole that is greater than the sum of its parts.
-For this first layer, we showed how raw materials, manufacturing and distribution impact economies, and trade when products like soccer balls, coffee, and pencils are made and shipped around the world.
+For this first layer, we showed how raw materials, manufacturing and distribution impact economies and trade when products like soccer balls, coffee and pencils are made and shipped around the world.